 Preparing for your appointment

-Hypoglycemia is common in type 1 diabetes, with symptomatic hypoglycemia occurring an average of twice a week.
-But if you notice that you're having more hypoglycemia, or if your blood sugar levels are dropping significantly lower, talk with your doctor to find out how you might need to change your diabetes management.
+If you have diabetes and you're having repeated episodes of hypoglycemia, or if your blood sugar levels are dropping significantly, talk with your health care provider to find out how you might need to change your diabetes treatment plan.

 What you can do

-- List your key medical information, including any other conditions for which you're being treated and the names of any medications, vitamins or supplements you're taking.
+- List your key medical information, including other conditions for which you're being treated and the names of all medications, vitamins or other supplements you take, including doses.

-- Log details about your recent diabetes management if you have diabetes.
+- Provide your diabetes treatment information if you have diabetes.
 Include the timing and results of recent blood sugar tests, as well as the schedule on which you've been taking your medications, if any.

-Questions to ask your doctor if you have diabetes include:
+Questions to ask your health care provider if you have diabetes include: